mu-mega-bots/log-it/information/privacy.md

 # Data Deletion
 Upon removing the bot from your guild all data is deleted forever (unless there is data within the log.txt file)

 ### This does not occur if you are using the Guilded Version of Log It.
 We most likely won't delete any data manually unless requested.
-If you ever want your data deleted you may email us or contact us via a social provider.
+If you ever want your data deleted you may email us or contact us via a social provider. (log.txt data does not apply)

 # By using `log it` you agree to this policy